The algebra of semi-flows: a tale of two topologies: Parabolic flows and braid invariants

 In Section \ref{algimpl} we give an overview of the algorithmic steps in computing the order structures and connection matrices and in Section \ref{lapgrading} we discuss the bi-graded parabolic homology.
 In Section \ref{tesspara} we show that the parabolic differential module (and the associated tessellar phase diagrams) we obtain for parabolic flows extend the results in \cite{im} and provide an invariant for positive braids which also defines a new invariant for scalar parabolic equations, cf.\ Thm.\ \ref{stableh2}.
 The importance of Theorem \ref{stableh2} is that we obtain complete insight in the homology of loop spaces for scalar parabolic equations as well as the boundary homomorphisms which contain information about connecting orbits for parabolic equations.
 To best explain the discretization of topology and dynamics and the main statement of Theorem \ref{stableh2} we consider an example.
-Let $y$ be a discretized braid $y$ given in Figure \ref{fig:braid:cmg12}[left] and $\phi$ is any parabolic flow for which $y$ is stationary.
+Let $y$ be a discretized braid $y$ given in Figure \ref{fig:braid:cmg12}[left] and $\varphi$ is any parabolic flow for which $y$ is stationary.
 This can be rephrased in terms of a bi-topological space for which $y$ defines a natural discretization.
 The sub-poset of homologically non-trivial braid classes in $(\sSC,\le)$ is given by the reduced tessellar phase diagram $(\otessph,\le^\dagger)$ displayed in Fig.\ \ref{fig:braid:cmg12}[right].
+The more detailed information is given by the \emph{parabolic differential module} $\scrA(\beta)$ generated by $\tile\colon X\to \sSC$ and the scalar discretization $\lap\colon \sSC\to \Z$, which counts the intersections of $x$ with $y$ divided by two, cf.\ Sect.\ \ref{tesspara} for a detailed definition.
+As described in Section \ref{lapgrading} $\lap$ provides a scalar grading on the tessellar homology $H^\tile(G_{\cU\smin\cU'}X)$, with $\cU\smin\cU'$ convex in $\sSC$, which yields the \emph{parabolic homology} $\tH_{p,q}(G_{\cU\smin\cU'}X)$ where